 BE THE PRACTICE: On the theme of interconnectivity, tell us a little more about our power of connection and how to access it?

-Yes, there is another other piece of that which is so important, about developing or bringing our connection back to ourselves and our powers of sensitivity.
-Because connection is a power, a huge power, to be connected to nature, to be connected to each other, to be connected to ourselves.
+Yes, there is another piece of that which is so important, about developing or bringing our connection back to ourselves and our powers of sensitivity.
+Because the connection is a power, a huge power, to be connected to nature, to be connected to each other, to be connected to ourselves.

 So the other piece that it is important, in addition to the awareness of what we are consuming, of what kind of density or lightness we are creating and how that is disturbing us, the other part is going inside and sitting, closing the eyes down and listening and feeling, and letting feelings express themselves without controlling them.
 Letting our inner atmospheres come to life.

 We are like a planet where there is much abundance, there are many life forms, there is much intelligence, complexities, and migrations.
 It is amazing this body where we are.
 I am amazed to go in there more and go into journeys just closing the eyes.
 That there is also a way to tap into our power of connectivity or sensitivity.

 BE THE PRACTICE: When I hear you talk about all of this, becoming more vibrationally clean with what we consume and allowing time to sit with ourselves, our inner landscape, it seems to me that this is also the path to tap into our intuition?